Local World War II veteran to take Honor Flight

 Amberg was in four major battles — in Normandy, Rhineland, Northern France and Central Europe.
 He was awarded the Bronze Star, Purple Heart and the Bronze Service Star.

-He received the Bronze Star for saving the life of an officer.
-“He got panicky and got shell- shocked.
+He received the Bronze Star for saving the life of an officer, saying, “He got panicky and got shell-shocked.
 I don’t know why I did it, but I grabbed him.”

 A younger person is more likely to take chances, Amberg said.
 “That’s why they wanted us young bucks,” he said.
 “They say go, you go, but the older boys, they’ll stop and think it over.”